awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-GetCertificateAuthorityCsr.md

 The following Java sample shows how to use the [GetCertificateAuthorityCsr](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificateAuthorityCsr.html) operation\.

 This operation retrieves the certificate signing request \(CSR\) for your private certificate authority \(CA\)\.
 The CSR is created when you call the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) operation\.
 Take the CSR to your on\-premises X\.509 infrastructure and sign it using your root or a subordinate CA\.
 Then import the signed certificate back into ACM PCA by calling the [ImportCertificateAuthorityCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ImportCertificateAuthorityCertificate.html) operation\.
-The CSR is returned as a base64 PEM\-encoded string\.
+The CSR is returned as a base64\-encoded string in PEM format\.

 ```
 package com.amazonaws.samples;